Monday, 2 March 2020

 Luke tells us in Luke 19:41-44 that when Jesus visited Jerusalem just before His crucifixion He prophesied about the city:

-Luke 13:34-35 and Matt 23:37-24:2 also connect the destruction of Jerusalem with Jewish rejection of Jesus.
+Luke 13:34-35 and Matthew 23:37-24:2 also connect the destruction of Jerusalem with Jewish rejection of Jesus.

 The Romans were the actual ones who destroyed the city, but God was working through them to judge the Jewish people.
-This is closely parallel to the way that God used the Babylonians to destroy Jerusalem in the 6th century BC as a punishment for Jewish sins.
+This is closely parallel to the way God used the Babylonians to destroy Jerusalem in the 6th century BC as a punishment for Jewish sins.

 If we want to know what God thinks about non-Christian Judaism, He has given His verdict in what He did through the Romans in 70 AD!
 Failing to accept Jesus as Messiah is quite simply one of the worst sins that a person can commit.
 So the idea that non-Christian Jews are allies of Christians in a general sense is completely wrong.